 Climate Initiatives Program

 Cleaner air is not just a good idea, it’s the law.
-MTC’s investment strategies advance projects and programs that protect our environment.
+MTC’s investments and policies advance projects and programs that protect our environment.

 The goal of MTC's climate initiatives program is to reduce the transportation sector's carbon footprint.
 These climate initiatives help the Bay Area meet emissions-reduction targets set by state law and improve the health and vibrancy of the region for all its residents.

 Forty percent of the Bay Area’s greenhouse gas emissions are produced by transportation, with exhaust from cars and trucks the biggest single source.